The Xerox Rochester International Jazz Festival was incredible, not least because we actually made it!

 So … a little tip: If you are hoping to sleep, never sit in the front car.
 The train whistle, that sounds so romantic and soft from anywhere else on the train, is blaring right in your ear in the front car.
 Added to which, my fellow passengers (not my band, but the people behind us) were somehow able to sleep and were snoring loudly.
 Also farting.
 This is bad when your Kenny Werner meditation MP3 is exhorting you to “Breath in.
 Breath in deeper than you want to!”
 I moved to a new carriage, but somehow managed to sandwich myself between a baby with Whooping Cough (behind me) and a woman who was singing loudly and snapping her fingers in the seat in front.
 But it did mean I could sort out my set list, which came out like automatic writing.
 As it poured out of me, I thought, “But yes.
 This is perfect!
 This is the perfect song to follow this one….” – among other thoughts, like “Shut up!” and even meaner ones.

-Finally, even later than “already late” we did a lightning-fast sound check so they could let in the giant line that was outside, leaving me 15 minutes to get ready!
+Finally, even later than “already late” we did a lightning-fast sound check so they could let in the giant line that had formed outside, leaving me 15 minutes to get ready!
 For a PBS taping!
+A whole hour about me!
 Having got up at 5AM to catch the train which I was not able to sleep on.
 But miraculously, I did transform myself from a baggy-eyed granny, into a GILF (F for Fondle of course!) with the help of a benevolent Universe, although it had seen fit to hide my hair brush (thank the Lord for fingernails and hands, stress-shaped into talons with which I clawed my hair into a bun!).
 Hair.
 Check.
 Makeup.
 Check.
 Dress.
 Check.
 Shoes… I pulled them out of my bag … two right shoes!
+(Oh come on!
+Don’t pretend you don’t buy two of anything you really like!)
 Yes I wore them.
 For show (absolutely not for standing in).
 They were gold!
 Luckily, I had already ordered a tall stool ahead of time because of my sprained ankle.
 But nerves?
 Shmerves!
 There literally wasn’t time.

 The gig was so much fun!
 All the guys played brilliantly – even better than last month at the 55 – and you can read two wonderful reviews, one in the Democrat and Chronicle Jeff Spevak review PDF and another review in the Rochester City Paper here.
 Plus, in the City Paper post-Festival round-up I was referred to as one of “two favorite” vocalists (the other was Cecile McLorin Salvant, who I love), which is pretty amazing given how many truly great singers were at the festival.